OctopusDeploy/blog/blog/2022-q2/managing-aws-shadow-it/index.md

 Identifying Shadow IT resources in your AWS account is the first step to establishing infrastructure that can be effectively managed by your DevOps teams.
 Then by establishing a consistent tagging scheme you are able to document who is responsible for what, the purpose of resources, and which external processes created them.

 In this post you saw a number of scripts for finding noncompliant resources, as well as tips on how to add missing tags or import resources into CloudFormation stacks.
-These simple steps can make a huge difference as your infrastrucutre grows in size and complexity.
+These simple steps can make a huge difference as your infrastructure grows in size and complexity.